jju/stubbl/teams/orbitalmachine.md

 # Orbital Machine

 A dominant bashing Modern-Era team, the Orbital Machine embodies a team-oriented approach.
-They inflict a lot of casualties and have the best winning streak in the UBBL (12 wins spanning two seasons).
+They inflict a lot of casualties and have the best winning streak in the UBBL's Pro Division (12 wins spanning two seasons).

 ## Playbook

 The Orbital Machine uses the Chariot playbook.
-This involves four massive players on the line with everyone else more lightly armoured but able to blitz like no one's business.
+This involves four massive players on the line with a versatile bunch of more lightly armoured (and one heavy) blitzers.
 Passing and ball-handling tend to be a secondary consideration and get focused into whichever players show an aptitude while the rest of the team assembles the cage to roll down the field.

 ## Active Roster